$G_2'$-Slodowy Slices I: Geometric Structures

 \subsection{Acknowledgments}

 We would like to thank Alex Nolte for his valuable comments and suggestions on the exposition of the paper.
-C. Davalo was funded by the European Union via the ERC 101124349 "GENERATE".
+The second named author thanks Jacob Erickson for discussions on $\Gtwosplit$-parabolic geometries.
+C. Davalo was funded by the European Union via the ERC 101124349 ``GENERATE.''
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.